-Ghosts and the supernatural were a popular topic in Georgian England, and, in the 1700s, no story appeared to be more authentic or capture the attention of the British public than the tale known as the Wynyard Ghost.
-Although there are some slight variations and differences in the story — including exactly what time the event happened as some reports state it occurred at four in the afternoon and others claim it took place at eight or nine in the evening — the main elements of the story remain the same.
+No story appeared to be more authentic or capture the attention of the British public than the tale known as the Wynyard ghost story from the 1700s.
+Ghosts and the supernatural were a popular topic in Georgian England, and, although there are some slight variations and differences in the Wynyard ghost story — where it happened or exactly what time the event happened, as some reports state it occurred at four in the afternoon and others claim it took place at eight or nine in the evening — the main elements of the story remain the same.

-Oakes and Gore went upstairs and Sherbrooke and Wynyard were studying downstairs.
-The sitting room Sherbrooke and Wynyard occupied had two doors, “one opening into a passage, and the other leading in[to] Wynyard’s bedroom.”
+Oakes, who served under Lord Cornwallis, and and Gore went upstairs while Sherbrooke and Wynyard were studying downstairs.
+The sitting room Sherbrooke and Wynyard occupied had two doors, “one opening into a passage, and the other leading into Wynyard’s bedroom.”
 There was no other way to enter the sitting room except through the outer passage and “no other egress from the bedroom but through the sitting-room; so that any person passing into the bedroom must have remained there, unless he returned by the way he entered.”

 Thinking there must be some deception, the two men followed the figure into the bedroom, but Wynyard’s brother Jack could not be found.
 When Oakes ran down the narrow pathway that lead to the barracks, he also found no one present.
 The men noted the time and day of the event and made a pact to not mention the mysterious occurrence to their regiment, but because Wynyard was so concerned about his brother’s health, “at length [he] awakened the curiosity of his comrades, and eventually … [made] a declaration … which he had in vain determined to conceal.”